 Forget being a cog in a big company’s machine—you know, working on projects that are tiny, unused features or end up going nowhere.
 The stuff you can do at a smaller startup directly impacts your customers, and immediately.
 This is for everyone, new grads or not.
 You get to own your projects, your ideas, and your work.
 How powerful is that?

 It’s important for me to feel grounded, to feel purpose.
 In my current role, I am ecstatic to put my energy into building our product, and next to the greatest coworkers.
 Also…the culture here is amazing.
 We actually have work-life balance!
 I feel so heard as an employee.
 There’s nothing I could want more.

-At the end of the day, it’s a lot to consider.
+At the end of the day, it’s a lot to consider when choosing your first job out of college.
 It’s scary, I know!
 I was there, too.
 If you decide to join a startup, you’re taking a leap of faith.
 But this early on in your career, you have nothing to lose.
 Besides, if you want to try working for a startup, when else are you going to do it?
 Go for it now, while you have the energy and the ambition, and while you have the highest capacity to learn and grow.

 After running this PCA on my life, I realized that Glean was going to give me everything I wanted in terms of professional and personal growth.
 I challenge you to run the same PCA and see if working at a startup—maybe even our startup—is right for you.
 I know I’m glad I did, because now I’m in good hands.
 If you make the same leap, then I think you will be, too.